Association

 - Planning and Implementation of Measures as an Industry Organization to Prevent Recurrence of Serious Quality Issues

-With reference to opinions exchanged with the administrative organizations, the Committee considers short-, medium- and long-term measures, and promotes activities on short-term measures. - Addressing Business Practice Issues:
+– Th nistrative organizations, the Committee considers short-, medium- and long-term measures, and promotes activities on those measures. - Addressing Practical Issues:

 Quality System Research Sub-Committee: Digging into the practices of data integrity more deeply